 All pupils will be encouraged to ask questions, think critically and develop their own sense of perspective of the world.
 By deepening our children’s knowledge of geography, we will help them to understand how the world has grown and changed over time, the diversity of people’s lives and the possibility for us to live sustainability for the future.

-Wigton Moor teaches the national curriculum, which can be found in the documents below.
+Wigton Moor teaches the national curriculum, this starts with EYFS early learning goals and progresses through Key Stage 1 and Key Stage 2 (which can be found in the documents below).
 We take a no ceiling approach to differentiation and through open ended tasks pupils with SEND and the most able can achieve well.
 In ensuring high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
 Geography is taught as part of a half-termly topic, focusing on knowledge and skills stated in the National Curriculum.
 At Wigton Moor, we ensure that geography has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
 Progression is planned for across KS1, Lower KS2 and Upper KS2.
 Geography focussed key questions and a geography vocabulary list can be found on the Long Term Plan (found below).
 At the end of each half term, geography knowledge is assessed in the form of 'Geography quadrants'’.
 Staff use the Geography long term planning documents to plan medium-term plans which indicate learning objectives, vocabulary and linked activities that build knowledge and skills for the planned geography theme.
 Within the planning, trips and fieldwork are carefully planned and included within the planning documents.
 Medium-term planning allows for differentiation to be planned for in more detail or for any Assessment for Learning that will take place.